-If the wooden floor in your home is a little raised than normal, you will have to use a different method to bolt down your safe and secure it.
+If the wooden floor in your home is slightly raised than normal, you will have to use a different method to bolt down your safe and secure it.
 It is essential to check the quality of the floorboard, especially if it measures 2×8 floor joists.
 You can use two different methods to secure your rifle safe on a raised wooden floor:

 - To stabilize the safe on a raised wooden floor, drill the four lag bolts in the plywood.
 This helps to connect the mounting holes of the safe to the wood.
-Check for the position of the safe, it should not rock.
+Check for the position of the safe, and it should not rock.
 If your safe still rocks, you can use a pry-bar under the safe to ward off it is rocking.
 Additionally, you can apply a strong adhesive to ensure that the safe is tightly gripped to the floor.

 - Another safe option is to dig from within the safe via plywood flooring.
 Let the bolt come out from under the floor using a carriage bolt.
 Once done, you can secure the nut and washer from inside the safe.
-A carriage bolt cannot be removed from the front end which makes your safe remain secured, come what may.
-Check for the quality of the wooden crawlspace and make sure it belongs in a good condition so that you can carry out the process of bolting without any hassle.
+A carriage bolt cannot be removed from the front end, which makes your safe remain secured, come what may.
+Check for the quality of the wooden crawlspace and make sure it belongs in good condition so that you can carry out the process of bolting without any hassle.

 Both these methods can easily help you attach the safe securely to the wooden floor.
 Before carrying out these methods, you need to ensure that the surface is clean and ready for operation.
 Always put the safe in the right position after drilling the wooden floor to avoid unwanted glitches.

 An uneven space might make the process of drilling and securing the safe difficult for you.
 Choose a spot that is even and safe.
 You can also use a level to test the evenness of the spot.
-Now that you have learned the method to bolt the gun safe to a wooden floor, it’s time to plan its execution.
+Now that you have learned how to bolt the gun safe to a wooden floor, it’s time to plan its execution.